gakonst/ethers-rs/ethers-signers/README.md

 # ethers-signers

-A unified interface for locally signing transactions.
+A unified interface for locally signing Ethereum transactions.

 You can implement the `Signer` trait to extend functionality to other signers such as Hardware Security Modules, KMS etc.